SamTheMan122/SurviveTheDungeon/README.md

 # SurviveTheDungeon
-A simple game in Python utilizing the factory method.
+A simple game in Python utilizing the factory pattern method.
 Dive deep into different dungeon maps as you pick up items and fight difficult foes!